tweedegolf/embedded-workshop/lectures/mdbook/src/preface/setup.md

 You'll also need a Micro-USB cable, but I'm sure you've got one to spare.

 Please check that everything is complete.
-If not, please contact Henk Dieter: [henkdieter@tweedegolf.com](mailto:henkdieter@tweedegolf.com).
+If not, please contact us.

 ## Software
 Next, we'll need the software needed to build and flash the firware we're going to create.